Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Observations

 We estimate the detection completeness for each patch in each field using mock observations.
 We create mock LAEs with \texttt{Galsim}\footnote{\url{https://github.com/GalSim-developers/GalSim}} \citep{Rowe2015} as a S\'ersic profile.
-Based on the average values of Lyman-break galaxies (LBGs) at $z\sim6$ \citep{Shibuya2015}, the mock LAEs have the S\'ersic index of $n=1.5$ and the half-light radius of $r_c\sim0.9\,\mathrm{kpc}$, which corresponds to $0\farcs16$ at $z=6.18$.
+Based on the average values of LBGs at $z\sim6$ \citep{Shibuya2015}, the mock LAEs have a S\'ersic index of $n=1.5$ and a half-light radius of $r_c\sim0.9\,\mathrm{kpc}$, which corresponds to $0\farcs16$ at $z=6.18$.
 The magnitudes of the mock LAEs are set in 0.5-magnitude increments from 21.75 mag to 25.75 mag.
-We embed 100 mock LAEs per patch and magnitude set into NB872 images after convolving the Point Spread Function (PSF) modelled by \texttt{PSFEx}\footnote{\url{https://github.com/astromatic/psfex}} \citep{Bertin2011}.
+We embed 100 mock LAEs per patch in each magnitude interval set into NB872 images after convolving with the Point Spread Function (PSF) modelled by \texttt{PSFEx}\footnote{\url{https://github.com/astromatic/psfex}} \citep{Bertin2011}.
 The redshift of LAEs is fixed at $z=6.18$.
 The mock injected images are processed by \texttt{hscpipe} in the same procedure as described in Sec. \ref{subsec:hsc_img}, and the completeness is calculated as the recovery rate of the mock LAEs for each patch in each field.
-The median completeness as a function of a source magnitude for the individual fields is shown in Fig. \ref{fig:detection_completeness}.
+The median completeness as a function of source magnitude for the individual fields is shown in Fig. \ref{fig:detection_completeness}.
 We note that the effect of visual inspection is not taken into account when computing the detection completeness, which may overestimate it.